Do you know where your domain name is?

 If you find that your domain name has been registered incorrectly the first thing to do is contact the registrar or whoever registered your domain name and start the process of getting it fixed - after all this is your business asset and you don’t want it falling into the wrong hands, of being held ransom by some disgruntled former developer or employee.

 The other thing you can do is make sure the contact details (especially the email address) on your domain are up-to-date.
 If a former employed registered the domain for you and their address no longer exists, get it updated before you forget.
-Better still: when registering domains name be sure you use an email address that will always exist - for example the business owner or the general enquiry/contact address such as an info@ or admin@ email address, depending on what addresses you have.
+Better still: when registering domains name be sure you use an email address that will always exist - for example the business owner or the general enquiry/contact address such as an [email protected] or [email protected] email address, depending on what addresses you have.

 Make sure you protect one of your biggest marketing assets and check you know where and how your domain name is registered.
 Being aware of this before it is an issue will help save you time, stress and online downtime - and can easily be fixed up before it becomes an actual problem.